rafaydevs/spam_mail_detection/readme.md

 You should see the email spam classifier app, ready to classify your emails.

 Features
-Input an email and check whether it's spam or not.\n Display a prediction based on the trained model.
+Input an email and check whether it's spam or not.<br>
+Display a prediction based on the trained model.